 Bobby Charles

-Robert Charles Guidry is one of the pioneers of Swamp Pop.
-Born into a Cajun family, he grew up in Abbeville, Louisiana, and began performing with a small combo at Mount Carmel High School dances at a very early age.
-Incredibly, at the age of fourteen, he wrote a song that would firmly establish him in Rock 'N Roll history.
-"See You Later Alligator" caught the attention of Leonard Chess of Chess Records.
+Robert Charles Guidry was one of the pioneers of swamp pop.
+Born into a Cajun family, he grew up in Abbeville, Louisiana, and began performing with a small combo at Mount Carmel High School dances at a very young age.
+Remarkably, at just fourteen, he wrote the song that would cement his place in rock ’n’ roll history.
+“See You Later Alligator” captured the attention of Leonard Chess of Chess Records, setting his career into motion.

-Through the years, Charles' songs have been recorded by a variety of artists, including Ray Charles, Etta James, Lou Rawls, Clarence "Gatemouth" Brown, Junior Wells, UB40, Joe Cocker, Muddy Waters, Paul Butterfield, Dr. John, Wilson Pickett, Jackie DeShannon, Tom Jones, Amos Garrett, Kris Kristofferson, Rita Coolidge, Bonnie Bramlett, Bo Diddley, Delbert McClinton, David Alan Coe, and Jerry Jeff Walker.
+Over the years, Bobby Charles’ songs have been recorded by a remarkable range of artists, including Ray Charles, Etta James, Lou Rawls, Clarence “Gatemouth” Brown, Junior Wells, UB40, Joe Cocker, Muddy Waters, Paul Butterfield, Dr. John, Wilson Pickett, Jackie DeShannon, Tom Jones, Amos Garrett, Kris Kristofferson, Rita Coolidge, Bonnie Bramlett, Bo Diddley, Delbert McClinton, David Allan Coe, and Jerry Jeff Walker.
+His songwriting legacy remains deeply embedded in American roots music.

 Bobby Charles performs "See You Later Alligator."